 Celine: “One of the most valuable things about this particular campaign was actually about culture.
 In BC, the environmental movement got to engage with their people in a really deep way.
 It got groups going beyond their desks and getting out of press releases.
-Staff were having really meaningful conversation with their membership and their people.
+Staff were having really meaningful conversations with their membership and their people.
 And that’s more valuable than even the results because it made our group want to do more, and it helped them see the power of real conversation with other people.”

 Why phone banking and texting was the chosen channel

 The OFC campaign was primarily calling and texting voters.
-Celine tells us why they they chose telephoning over other GOTV channels.
+Celine tells us why they chose telephoning over other GOTV channels.

-Celine: “Where we live in BC the density is really mixed, so some places might have been great for door to door GOTV, but it’s really resource intensive to pinpoint our supporters.
+Celine: “Where we live in BC the density is really mixed, so some places might have been great for door-to-door GOTV, but it’s really resource-intensive to pinpoint our supporters.
 Phoning is the next most effective tactic for this, as well as text broadcasting.
 We texted about 7,000 people on CallHub.
 We had to segment the mobile numbers that we had versus numbers that we didn’t know.
 So we texted when we could, when we knew we had a mobile number.
 Our data is all over the place because it is a whole bunch of different organizations of varying sizes and sophistication, so some of them didn’t have mobile numbers marked so we opted to call them, because other than face-to-face, GOTV, it’s the most effective and the most cost-effective for us, for sure.”

 CallHub was a good fit for this campaign because it seemed to suit the needs of their varied group of volunteers.

 Celine: “A lot of our folks are volunteers, a lot of them are retired, they are often anxious with technology and they were able to use CallHub easily.
 The feedback on the user interface was really good.
 People felt like the tool was easy to use and volunteers had a great time.
-It’s empowering for volunteers who don’t see themselves as very tech savvy to be able to pick up a new piece of software and a new program and just use it, so that was great.”
+It’s empowering for volunteers who don’t see themselves as very tech-savvy to be able to pick up a new piece of software and a new program and just use it, so that was great.”